-Mum had serious gout attacks when she visited me last year, which was caused by a buildup of uric acid in the blood.
+Mum had serious gout attacks when she visited me last year, which were caused by a buildup of uric acid in the blood.
 She was told by the doctor to reduce her meat intake.
 This dish was one of my attempts to show her that a vegetarian diet can be interesting and tasty.

 - one or two potato